FlyingDomotic/FF_SmsServer/README.md

 	MQTTUser: User to connect to MQTT server²
 	MQTTPass: Password to connect to MQTT server
 	MQTTTopic: base MQTT topic, used to set LWT topic of SMS server
+	MQTTCommandTopic: topic to read debug commands to be executed
 	MQTTHost: MQTT server to connect to
 	MQTTPort: MQTT port to connect to
 	MQTTInterval: Domoticz update interval (useless)